Alfresco/docs-alfresco/intelligence-services/latest/admin/troubleshoot.md

 ### What happens if I leave the 'Request AI renditions' input text field empty?

-The default renditions will be requested (i.e. `aiFeatures`, `aiLabels`, and `aiTextract`).
+The default renditions are requested (i.e. `aiFeatures`, `aiLabels`, and `aiTextract`).

 ### What happens if I specify only one default AI rendition?

-If you specify only one default AI rendition, such as `aiFeatures`, the other two options (`aiLabels` and `aiTextract`) will be ignored.
-This may be really useful for saving costs if other renditions are not required.
+If you specify only one default AI rendition, such as `aiFeatures`, the other two options (`aiLabels` and `aiTextract`) are ignored.
+This may be really useful for saving costs if other renditions aren't required.

 ### Do I need to pay for the Amazon Textract service in my AWS account?

-In previous versions of Intelligence Services, you can configure a folder rule to request AI renditions.
+In previous versions of Intelligence Services, you could configure a folder rule to request AI renditions.
 This means that you'd have to pay for any files that are analyzed by Textract, Rekognition and/or Comprehend (depending on the media types and default routes).

 Intelligence Services 1.2 allows you to explicitly configure the folder rule to request a specific AI rendition (or set of AI renditions).
 This means that you don't have to use Textract.
 Note that if you don't specify a rendition, Intelligence Services defaults back to the version 1.0 behavior.